Comprehensive Vulnerability Analysis is Necessary for Trustworthy LLM-MAS: Open Challenges and Future Directions

 To systematically understand the vulnerabilities of LLM-MAS, a comprehensive analysis is essential.
 Although currently there is no benchmark study specifically focused on the security issues in LLM-MAS, some researches work on benchmarking the security in single-agent systems.
-In Table \ref{tab:benchmark_type}, we summarize existing benchmarks in single-agent systems categorized by vulnerability types.
+In Table \ref{tab:benchmark_type}, we summarize existing benchmarks in single-agent systems and a few benchmarks in MAS categorized by vulnerability types.
 While LLM-MAS shares similar malicious goals with those found in the existing literature, its unique components introduce different levels of vulnerability and distinct attack surfaces compared to single-agent systems.
-In the following, we list more details about potential directions:
+We list more details as follows:

-\textbf{Impact of communication structure ($\mathcal{S}$).} While existing literature such as \cite{he2025red} analyzes the influence of $\mathcal{S}$ on LLM-MAS, current analyses lack depth in applying established graph metrics.
+\textbf{Communication structure ($\mathcal{S}$).} While existing literature such as \cite{he2025red} analyzes the influence of $\mathcal{S}$ on LLM-MAS, current analyses lack depth in applying established graph metrics.
 With fruitful studies in graph-related researches, many metrics can be borrowed and worth investigation in the context of LLM-MAS, such as degree centrality, betweenness centrality, and eigenvector centrality \cite{newman2018networks}.
 These metrics, commonly employed in social network analysis, offer valuable insights for social simulation studies and facilitate evaluation of distributed systems with agents operating across heterogeneous platforms \cite{davoodi2021graph}.
-To develop benchmarks, future studies can formally specify diverse communication topologies, enabling systematic vulnerability assessment across structural variations.

-\textbf{Impact of different agent profiles and tools ($\{(P_i, T_i)\}$).} Analyzing varied agent profiles and their associated tool assignments is crucial, as these elements fundamentally shape the system workflow and potential vulnerability surfaces.
-A significant challenge emerges in quantifying inter-agent effects across different $\{P_i\}$ and $\{T_i\}$ configurations.
-While Eq.~\ref{eq:general} considers the optimization across candidate profiles and tools, the complex agent communications necessitate detailed analysis to understand how compromised agents influence others.

-\textbf{Impact on other evaluation metrics.} In the above discussions, we only consider one specific objective when optimizing the attack in Eq. \ref{eq:general}.
-However, to comprehensively measure the impact of attacks, it is also essential to examine the change in other evaluation metrics.
-For example, in many benchmarks, e.g., studies listed in Table \ref{tab:benchmark_type}, the main purpose is to induce the agent system to conduct harmful behaviors.
-While the corresponding evaluation metric is ASR, the attack can also exhaust resources due to the malicious tool calling (e.g., crawling a whole dataset), or degrade the performance of the system.
-Depending on the specific attack, different $Evaluator$ metrics can be correlated.
-However, quantification is missing in existing literature to comprehensively understand the impacts of the attack from different perspectives.